DamoM73/python-oop-with-deepest-dungeon/stage_4.md

 - **line 4** &rarr; the error is specifically in the call to `fight`
 - **line 5** &rarr; `fight` was only expecting one argument (`self`), but we gave two (`self`,`weapon`)

-So let's think about this.
-We have two `fight` methods, which one was causing the problem?
-Well, Ugine worked fine, but Nigel didn't, so it must be the `fight` method for friends.
+So let's think about this:
+1. We have two `fight` methods, which one was causing the problem?
+2. Ugine's fight worked fine, but Nigel didn't, so it must be the `fight` method for friends.

-That method is in our **character.py** file, so let's look at it.
+3. That method is in our **character.py** file, so let's look at it.

 ```{code-block} python
 :linenos: